create3000/x3d-tidy/README.md

 ### -s *[**TIDY**, COMPACT, SMALL, CLEAN]*

 Set output style, default is "TIDY".
-"TIDY" results in a good readable file, but with larger size, whereas "CLEAN" result in the smallest size possible.
+"TIDY" results in a good readable file, but with larger size, whereas "CLEAN" result in the smallest size possible by removing all redundant whitespaces.
 The other values are somewhere in between.

 ### -d *integer*